dotnet/docs/docs/csharp/getting-started/with-visual-studio.md

 You've created and run your application.
 To develop a professional application, take some additional steps to make your application ready for release:

-- For information on debugging your application, see [Debugging the Hello World Application](debugging-with-visual-studio.md)
+- For information on debugging your application, see [Debugging your C# Hello World application with Visual Studio 2017](debugging-with-visual-studio.md).

-- For information on developing a publishing a distributable version of your application, see [Publishing the Hello World application](publishing-with-visual-studio.md).
+- For information on developing and publishing a distributable version of your application, see [Publishing your Hello World application with Visual Studio 2017](publishing-with-visual-studio.md).

 ## Related topics